apache/parquet-format/LogicalTypes.md

 #### Deprecated timestamp ConvertedType

-`TIMESTAMP_MILLIS` is the deprecated ConvertedType counterpart of `TIMESTAMP` logical type with precision `MILLIS`.
-Like the logical type counterpart, it must annotate an `int64`
+`TIMESTAMP_MILLIS` is the deprecated ConvertedType counterpart of a `TIMESTAMP` logical type that is UTC normalized and has `MILLIS` precision.
+Like the logical type counterpart, it must annotate an `int64`.

-`TIMESTAMP_MICROS` is the deprecated ConvertedType counterpart of `TIMESTAMP` logical type with precision `MICROS`.
-Like the logical type counterpart, it must annotate an `int64`
+`TIMESTAMP_MICROS` is the deprecated ConvertedType counterpart of a `TIMESTAMP` logical type that is UTC normalized and has `MICROS` precision.
+Like the logical type counterpart, it must annotate an `int64`.

 *Backward compatibility:*